stoeckley/Eat-Static/README.md

 ##### General tidbits

+* Some of the concepts here, especially ```blend```, share some similarities to object-oriented programming.
+But the predicates created by these functions are not like a type check in other languages.
+There is a difference between a minimum-acceptable combination of parameters and a full-fledged "object" with all desired parameters.
+When you specify parameters as optional with default values, the predicate allows them to be excluded entirely.
+Therefore, it is often preferable to use the ```make-``` version of a blended description on a map first, before using it, rather than assuming that a map that passes a predicate test has all the data you need.
 * Remember, all the functions created with this library take a single argument, a map, and the parameters are named.
 The ```c``` tool helps make this idiomatic.
 The benefits are huge, but it might take a bit to remember this as you start using the library.
 * Remember, these are run-time checks, not static compilation checks.
 We like the dynamic nature of Clojure and have no intention of interfering with that.
 Reach for this run-time safety when you need it.